buildbotics/bbctrl-firmware/README.md

 command line:

     sudo apt-get install scons build-essential libbz2-dev zlib1g-dev \
+      libexpat1-dev libssl-dev libboost-iostreams-dev libboost-system-dev \
-      libexpat1-dev libssl-dev libboost-dev libsqlite3-dev libv8-dev git
+      libboost-filesystem-dev libboost-regex-dev libsqlite3-dev libv8-dev git

 # Build

     cd cbang
     scons

 There are a number of build options which can either be passed on the command line to scons or place in a configuration file named 'options.py'.
 These options are as follows:

   - debug                - Enable debugging
   - optimize             - Enable compiler optimizations